 Go to Text in Dutch / Nederlands.

-Thanks to the Description of Delft, written by Van Bleyswijck and published in 1667 we are able to take a ful tour of the town hall in that year.
+Thanks to the Description of Delft, written by Van Bleyswijck and published in 1667 we are able to take a ful tour of the city hall in that year.
 The following text has been based both upon Van Bleyswijck and on the modern architectural researcher A de Groot. he published his excellent article 'Het Stadhuis' in the exhibition catalogue De Stad Delft, cultuur en maatschappij van 1572 tot 1667. p.
 49 to 51.
 His floor plan is also reproduced here, with enlarged letter indications for legibility.

 Entrance hall of Citizens Hall (C)